 Veena is perhaps best known for her Green Steel invention and a range of other innovative technologies and products, including the SMaRT Centre's MICROfactorieTM technologies, as well as for her many years of media appearances and commentary, including as a judge on the ABC TV series, The New Inventors.

 Please see our range of research programs for more details about ongoing and past research initiatives and outcomes.

 Professor Sahajwalla is the recipient of an Australian Research Council Georgina Sweet Australian Laureate Fellowship.
-This Fellowship supports her project in e-waste research and her founding the Science 50:50 program to inspire young women into science (Note: Science 50:50 has been rebranded as the UNSW Women in Maths & Science Champions Program.)
+This Fellowship supports her project in e-waste research and her founding the Science 50:50 program to inspire young women into science (Note: Science 50:50 has is now part of the Girls in Science initiative at UNSW Science.)

 SMaRT also supports the UN's Sustainable Development Goals, and in particular SDGs 7, 11 and 12, as per this UNSW announcement.